buildkite/docs/pages/test_analytics/test_ownership.md

 📦 Packages => packages
 ```

-Additionally, Teams listed in your TESTOWNERS file must have [permission to access the suite](/docs/test-analytics/permissions#manage-teams-and-permissions) before ownership records are created.
+Additionally, the teams listed in your TESTOWNERS file must have [permission to access the suite](/docs/test-analytics/permissions#manage-teams-and-permissions-test-suite-level-permissions) before ownership records are created.

 ## Troubleshooting